vanducng/datafold-docs/docs/os_diff/how_to_use.md

 If a database is not on the list, we'd still love to support it.
 Open an issue to discuss it.

-Notes:
-- Because URLs allow many special characters, and may collide with the syntax of your command-line, it's recommended to surround them with quotes.
-Alternatively, you may provide them in a TOML file via the `--config` option.
+Note: Because URLs allow many special characters, and may collide with the syntax of your command-line, it's recommended to surround them with quotes.
+Alternatively, you may [provide them in a TOML file](#how-to-use-with-a-configuration-file) via the `--config` option.

-### Options:
+#### Options

   - `--help` - Show help message and exit.
   - `-k` or `--key-columns` - Name of the primary key column.
 If none provided, default is 'id'.